qupath/qupath-extension-omero-web/README.md

 ## Building

-You can build the extension with
+You can build the extension using OpenJDK 11 or later with

 ```bash
 gradlew clean build